Concrete18/Concrete18/README.md

 ## Coding Languages

-### JavaScript (Full Stack)
+### JavaScript/TypeScript (Full Stack)

-I am working my way through the online App Academy Coding Bootcamp.
-I have created a solo and group full stack js project with deadlines and standups for each.
+I learned Javascript online through the App Academy Coding Bootcamp.
+I created solo and group full stack js projects with deadlines and standups for each.
+For one year, I employed JS/TS as my primary language while working at ClaraPrice, and I utilized Bitbucket for version control instead of Github.

 ### Python